xraypy/xraylarch/_sources/installation.rst.txt

 ==================

 Larch was mostly written by and is maintained by Matt Newville
 <newville@cars.uchicago.edu>.
-Bruce Ravel has had an incalculable influence on
+Bruce Ravel has an incalculable influence on
 the design and implementation of this code and has provided countless fixes for serious problems in design and execution in the early stages.
-More than that, Larch would simply not exist without the long and fruitful collaboration we've enjoyed.
+More importantly, Larch would simply not exist without the long and fruitful collaboration we've enjoyed.
 Margaret Koker wrote most of the X-ray diffraction analysis code, and much of the advanced functionality of the GSECARS XRF Map Viewer.
+Mauro Rovezzi has provided the spec-data reading interface.
 Tom Trainor had a very strong influence on the original design of Larch, and helped with the initial version of the python implementation.
 Yong Choi wrote the code for X-ray standing wave and reflectivity analysis and graciously allowed it to be included and modified for Larch.
+Tony Lanzirotti and Steve Sutton have provided wonderful and patient feedback on many parts of Larch, espcially for XANES processing and testing of the XAS Viewer GUI.

-Having begun as a rewrite of the Ifeffit XAFS Analysis Package, Larch also references and builds on quite a bit of code developed for XAFS over many years at the University of Chicago and the University of Washington.
+Because Larch began as a rewrite of the Ifeffit XAFS Analysis Package, it also references and builds on quite a bit of code developed for XAFS over many years at the University of Chicago and the University of Washington.
 The existence of the code and a great deal of its initial design therefore owes a great thanks to Edward Stern, Yizhak Yacoby, Peter Livens, Steve Zabinsky, and John Rehr.
 More specifically, code written by Steve Zabinsky and John Rehr for the manipulation of results from FEFF and for the calculation of thermal disorder parameters for XAFS are included in Larch with little modification.
+Both Feff6l and Feff8l, the product of many man years of effort by the Feff group led by John Rehr, are included in Larch.
 A great many people have provided excellent bug reports, feedback, in depth conversations, and suggestions for making Ifeffit better, including on the ifeffit mailing list.
 Many of these contributions have found their way into Larch.

 Larch includes calculations for anomalous cross-sections based on the work of Cromer and Libermann, as implemented by Sean Brennan and Paul L. Cowen.